shiftlab/pytorch.github.io/_posts/2019-12-06-pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community.md

 author: Team PyTorch
 image: /assets/images/bert2.png
 tags: [four]
+preview: 'PyTorch continues to be used for the latest state-of-the-art research on display at the NeurIPS conference next week, making up nearly [70% of papers](https://chillee.github.io/pytorch-vs-tensorflow/) that cite a framework.
+In addition, we’re excited to welcome Preferred Networks, the maintainers of the Chainer framework, to the PyTorch community.
+Their teams are moving fully over to PyTorch for developing their ML capabilities and services.'
 ---

 PyTorch continues to be used for the latest state-of-the-art research on display at the NeurIPS conference next week, making up nearly [70% of papers](https://chillee.github.io/pytorch-vs-tensorflow/) that cite a framework.
 In addition, we’re excited to welcome Preferred Networks, the maintainers of the Chainer framework, to the PyTorch community.
 Their teams are moving fully over to PyTorch for developing their ML capabilities and services.